13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 When that happens, and you have two calls a week, sometimes you get smaller groups showing up to calls.

-It’s easy for your ego to get a bit noisy when that happens.
+It’s easy for your ego to raise it’s ugly head when that happens.

 Here’s the truth: